NKI-AI/dlup/docs/tiling.rst

 ***

 Adapts the overlap as uniformly as possible such that the tiles will fit in the image canvas.
-The striding of the tiles is might not be uniform.
+The striding of the tiles might not be uniform.

 .. figure:: img/fit.png